National Instruments LabVIEW

 Summary

-A buffer overflow vulnerability (CWE-787) in National Instruments LabVIEW versions 2025_Q1 and earlier allows arbitrary code execution through invalid memory writes.
+A buffer overflow vulnerability in National Instruments LabVIEW versions 2025_Q1 and earlier allows arbitrary code execution through invalid memory writes.
 The vulnerability requires local access and user interaction to exploit.
-National Instruments has indicated patches are available; users should check the vendor's advisory for specific links and version information.
+National Instruments has indicated patches are available; affected users should check vendor advisories CVE-2025-2631 and CVE-2025-2632.

 What this means